FelipeBarrosCode/RateMyProfileLetsGo-/README.md

 This application is supposed to be ran in a locally clone the repo and follow these instructions<br/>

-Then complement in a .env file the following enviornament varianbles
+Then complement in a .env file the following enviornament varianbles<br/>

-MONGO_URI=The URI of your mongodb database you can find more about how to do that here -->https://www.mongodb.com/docs/manual/reference/connection-string/ TOKEN_SECRET=Token for encyption
+MONGO_URI=The URI of your mongodb database <br/> you can find more about how to do that here -->https://www.mongodb.com/docs/manual/reference/connection-string/<br/> TOKEN_SECRET=Token for encyption<br/>
-DOMAIN=The Url which your APP will run --> I recomend localhost:3000 EMAIL_PORT = Email Port that you want to use --> if you want to knwo what they are I am using SMTP (https://www.siteground.com/tutorials/email/protocols-pop3-smtp-imap/#:~:text=Email%20ports%20are%20communication%20endpoints,address%20and%20a%20port%20number.)
+DOMAIN=The Url which your APP will run --> I recomend localhost:3000<br/> EMAIL_PORT = Email Port that you want to use --> if you want to knwo what they are I am using SMTP (https://www.siteground.com/ tutorials/email/protocols-pop3-smtp-imap/#:~:text=Email%20ports%20are%20communication%20endpoints,address%20and%20a%20port%20number.)<br/>
-USER_EMAIL = User Email that you are going to use to send the 2 step verification email PASS_EMAIL = Password of your email that you are going to use to send the emails
+USER_EMAIL = User Email that you are going to use to send the 2 step verification email<br/> PASS_EMAIL = Password of your email that you are going to use to send the emails<br/>

 # Somethings to be aware